Mission and History

 Today, the teaching and research span the processing and degradation of materials, and examine the engineering of the chemical, physical and mechanical properties of ceramics and metals, while including studies of electronic and other special materials (biomaterials, superconductors, sensors, intermetallics, advanced composites, coatings and microlaminates).
 The use of sophisticated, state-of-the-art equipment often is involved in the high-resolution examination of the compositions, structures and defects of these materials.

-Professors George St. Pierre, Robert Wagoner, Robert Snyder, John Morral and Rudy Buchheit have chaired the Department of Materials Science and Engineering, which today comprises 34 faculty, 260 undergraduates, nearly 160 graduate students, numerous post-doctoral researchers, more than 100,000 square feet of office and laboratory space, and a multi-million dollar annual research budget.
+Professors George St. Pierre, Robert Wagoner, Robert Snyder, John Morral, Rudy Buchheit, and Peter Anderson have chaired the Department of Materials Science and Engineering, which today comprises 34 faculty, 260 undergraduates, nearly 160 graduate students, numerous post-doctoral researchers, more than 100,000 square feet of office and laboratory space, and a multi-million dollar annual research budget.
 Each year, members of the department publish many archeival papers and are named on numerous patents.
 In addition, both faculty and students continue to earn prestigious national and international awards and recognition.